kevgleeson78/Theory-of-algorithms-project/README.md

 # Testing the application

-To test the application a text file with "abc" as NIST recomendations for test data.
+To test the application a text file with "abc" as NIST recommendations for test data.
 A file containing the ASCII string "abc" results in a 256-bit message digest of BA7816BF 8F01CFEA 414140DE 5DAE2223 B00361A3 96177A9C B410FF61 F20015AD. (source: https://www.nist.gov/itl/ssd/software-quality-group/nsrl-test-data).
-There are three online SHA-256 generators that I used to verify that the output was correct for the file before testing it on the appliacation.
+There are three online SHA-256 generators that I used to verify that the output was correct for the file before testing it on the application.

 Three different online sha256 generators were used to verify that they both have the same output for the same text file.